-I’ve been going out running now twice a week gradually building up the distance while improving my pace.
-I’m aiming for a consistant pace, not a fast time.
-If I can keep a consistant pace from start to finish and then reduce that pace I’m doing good.
+I've been going out running now twice a week gradually building up the distance while improving my pace.
+I'm aiming for a consistent pace, not a fast time.
+If I can keep a consistent pace from start to finish and then improve that pace I'm doing good.

 I've had a few setbacks, pulled muscles mainly from not stretching enough, but last time out I developed a pain in my lower legs.
 It wasn't too bad, nothing a few pain killers back home won't sort out so in with the "No pain, No gain" mantra going around in my head, and thinking that pain is inevitable since I've not really done this running thing before, I carried on.
 And ran another 6k.

-A few pain killers did sort it out when I got home, but it wasn't until I woke up the next day I really felt the pain.
-Like knifes ripping at my leg muscles, right across the shin bones, round to the calf.
-Every step feels like walking on broken bones, indeed I probably wan't too far from a stress fracture.
+A few painkillers did sort it out when I got home, but it wasn't until I woke up the next day I really felt the pain.
+Like knives ripping at my leg muscles, right across the shin bones, round to the calf.
+Every step feels like walking on broken bones, indeed I probably wasn't too far from a stress fracture.
 It was three weeks before I could even walk properly again, and a further two before I could think about running again.